 Oscar-winning composer Alexandre Desplat is one of the most coveted film composers in the world today.
 Desplat is noted for his collaborations with some of the world’s top filmmakers: Wes Anderson, George Clooney, Stephen Daldry, David Fincher, Stephen Frears, Tom Hooper, Ang Lee, Terrence Malick, Roman Polanski and Angelina Jolie garnering nine Academy Award nominations.

 Desplat first captivated American ears with The Girl With The Pearl Earring and Birth.
 The two-time Golden Globe and Oscar winner has since scored a range of incredible films, eight of which have been Oscar-nominated: The Queen, The Curious Case Of Benjamin Button, Fantastic Mr. Fox, The King’s Speech, Argo, Philomena, The Imitation Game and Wes Anderson’s The Grand Budapest Hotel which won the 2015 Oscar for Best Score.
 Desplat’s thematic score to Guillermo Del Toro’s film, The Shape of Water garnered a 2018 Golden Globe, a BAFTA, and recently won the Academy Award for Best Original Score.

-Desplat’s recent work includes Angelina Jolie’s Unbroken, his second collaboration with Tom Hooper (The King’s Speech), The Danish Girl, Illumination Entertainment’s recent box office smash hit, The Secret Life Of Pets, Florence Foster Jenkins starring Meryl Streep, and Touchstone’s The Light Between Oceans starring Michael Fassbender and Alicia Vikander.
-Desplat’s most recent work includes The Shape of Water directed by Guillermo Del Toro’s, and George Clooney’s comedy crime feature, Suburbicon.
-Upcoming for Desplat is Fox Searchlight’s animation adventure-comedy, Isle of Dogs directed by Wes Anderson, which received a Golden Globe nomination for Best Original Score and was recently nominated for a 2019 Academy Award for Best Original Score.
+Desplat’s other work includes Angelina Jolie’s Unbroken, his second collaboration with Tom Hooper (The King’s Speech), The Danish Girl, Illumination Entertainment’s recent box office smash hit, The Secret Life Of Pets, Florence Foster Jenkins starring Meryl Streep, and Touchstone’s The Light Between Oceans starring Michael Fassbender and Alicia Vikander.
+Desplat’s most recent work includes The Shape of Water directed by Guillermo Del Toro, George Clooney’s comedy crime feature, Suburbicon, and Fox Searchlight’s animation adventure-comedy, Isle of Dogs directed by Wes Anderson, which received a Golden Globe nomination for Best Original Score and was recently nominated for a 2019 Academy Award for Best Original Score.
 Desplat’s other recent work includes Jacques Audiard’s The Sisters Brothers directed by Jacques Audiard, Metro-Goldwyn-Mayer’s Operation Finale directed by Chris Weitz, EuropaCorp’s Kursk directed by Thomas Vinterberg, and Universal Pictures’ Secret Life of Pets 2 directed by Chris Renaud.